PROGRAMS

 -Cameron Leahy PhD, Visiting Assistant Professor, Tulane University (April 2025)

-United Houma Nation RISING Project- Resilience Hub
+United Houma Nation RISING Project

 We're collaborating with the United Houma Nation on the planning and development of a Resilience Hub in Houma, Louisiana.
 This Hub will serve as a year-round community space and, during disasters, provide critical services like power, water, communication, and cooling.
 It’s part of UHN’s larger effort to build infrastructure that meets the realities of repeated hurricanes, land loss, and recovery challenges.